karikarshivani/supervised-machine-learning/Glossary.md

 w = w - $\alpha$ $\frac{dJ(w,b)}{dw}$ # where d is $\delta$
 b = b - $\alpha$ $\frac{dJ(w,b)}{db}$ # where d is $\delta$

-`Note: The partial derivatives for all parameters are calculated before updating the values for them`
+`Note: Alpha determines how big of step is taken during gradient descent.
+The partial derivatives for all parameters are calculated before updating the values for them.
+Even with a fixed/constant learning rate (alpha), the gradient descent steps become smaller due to the partial derivatives reducing as they approach a local minimum.
+In other words, the slope may be steep for high cost function values so the partial derivative is high - leading to a bigger step during gradient descent.
+However, the slope gradually becomes gentle as it approaches the local minimum, the partial derivate reduces the length of the step.`